Songs with Earlier Histories Than the Hit Version

 Other hit version by Juice Newton (US #2/C&W #14/CAN #8/AUS #8/NZ #7/DEN #6/SA #2 1981).

-From the wiki: “‘Queen of Hearts’ is the title of a country-pop song written by Hank DeVito, the pedal steel guitarist in Emmylou Harris’ backing group The Hot Band.
-It was first recorded by Dave Edmunds on his 1979 album Repeat When Necessary: released as a single, it reached #11 in the UK that year.
+‘Queen of Hearts’ is the country-pop ballad crafted by Hank DeVito, the renowned pedal steel guitarist within Emmylou Harris’ backing ensemble, The Hot Band.
+This song made its initial appearance through Dave Edmunds, who featured it on his 1979 album Repeat When Necessary.
+When released as a single, it quickly ascended to #11 on the UK charts in that same year.

 Rodney Crowell, “Queen of Hearts” (1980):